 How Toxic is Propylene Glycol

 According to the Environmental Working Group, propylene glycol can cause a whole host of problems.
-It is rated a 4 by them, which is categorized as a “moderate” health issue.
-It has been shown to be linked to cancer, developmental/reproductive issues, allergies/immunotoxicity, neurotoxicity and endocrine disruption.
+It is rated a 3 by them, which is categorized as a “moderate” health issue.
+It has been shown to be linked to cancer, developmental/reproductive issues, allergies/immunotoxicity, neurotoxicity, endocrine disruption, and organ system toxicity.
 It has been found to provoke skin irritation and sensitization in humans as low as 2% concentration, while the industry review panel recommends cosmetics can contain up to 50% of the substance.
+It has also been classified as “expected to be toxic or harmful” by Environment Canada.

 How to Spot Propylene Glycol

 When looking at ingredient lists, you can look for names like 1,2-Dihydroxypropane; 2-Hydroxypropanol; Methylethy Glycol; 1,2-Propanediol; Propane-1,2-Diol.
-Some popular products (and you can see the full list of 1,041 here) that contain propylene glycol include:
+Some popular products that contain propylene glycol include:

-So take a look at the ingredients of the products that you use and search for propylene glycol or the other names it is often called.
+So take a look at the ingredients of the products that you use and search for propylene glycol or the other names it is often called/listed as.
 I try my best to only use safe, natural products, but I am always reading labels in the store before I purchase anything.
-EWG lists safe products as well as pointing out the toxic ones, so if you are looking for alternatives to your favorites, be sure to check them out.
+Chances are there is a safe alternative to a toxic favorite.
 Next time you are shopping for a personal care item, be sure to remember what propylene glycol is and do your best to avoid it!